 I also rewrote the FFEA error handling code in its entirety.
-I work with the philosophy ‘It is better for the user to see an error and understand it, than for that error to be hidden from them, and then come back to bite them in the ass’.
-I removed a number of instances of ‘error handling as control flow’ and replaced them with verbose errors with the correct exception type.
+Previously, all of the code had suppressed error messages.
+I think it’s better for the user to see what the error is, so I edited huge swathes of error handling code to re-raise the original error along with a helpful message.
+I also removed a number of instances of ‘error handling as control flow’ and replaced them with verbose errors with the correct exception type.
 That said, there are a few cases of ‘non-pythonic’ error code left, notably in the file IO scripts, as asking for forgiveness (as in ‘whoops, I tried to read a line out of a file that didn’t exist, guess I’m done’) is a lot faster than asking for permission.

 Finally, I fixed a number of bugs, most of which were related to the visualisation tools, file IO (particularly parsing PDB files), deprecated code, and the installation process.

-Since the end of my work on my BSc project [link], the homegrown FFEA trajectory\molecule viewer had been deprecated in favour of a plugin for PyMOL, the python molecular dynamics viewer.
-This viewer was brand new, and so was missing a number of useful features.
+Since the end of my work on my undergraduate project, the homegrown FFEA trajectory\molecule viewer had been deprecated in favour of a plugin for PyMOL, the python molecular dynamics viewer.
+This viewer was brand new, and was pretty bare-bones.

-First, as I mentioned earlier, the viewer was very buggy.
+First, the viewer was unstable.
 When it didn’t core dump due to a thread safety issue, it would throw up exceptions due changes in the FFEA python modules.
 The former issue was actually quite easy to fix – the viewer relied on loading the FFEA trajectory information on a separate thread to the renderer for the main window (in order to keep the viewer responsive).
-The fix was to use a drop-in replacement for the Tkinter library, called mtTkinter, which automatically handled threading, and stopped the majority of crashes (why this is not shipped as a drop-in replacement for Tkinter, I have no idea).
+The fix was to use a drop-in replacement for the Tkinter library, called mtTkinter, which automatically handled threading, and stopped the majority of crashes (I have no idea why this isn’t shipped with Python instead of Tkinter).
 As for the latter, hitting this moving target eventually drove me to write unit tests for the core FFEA modules, something that is still ongoing.

 After that, I decided to tidy up the user interface for the PyMOL plugin.
 At the time, this consisted of a collection of radio buttons with not-very-descriptive labels, thrown into a window seemingly at random (they weren’t even lined up!).
 This is fine if the software is only for internal use, but now that it was going public, I made an effort to group the controls in a structured and logical fashion, and label each group.